microsoft/PowerToys/README.md

 - Added support for dark theme.
 Thanks [@niels9001](https://github.com/niels9001)!
 - Increased default input delay to improve out of the box experience.
 - Fixed a bug causing the first character to not be selected when opening the overlay.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
-- Fixed the positioning of the overlay when showing in the diagonal corners.
+- Fixed the positioning of the overlay when showing near the horizontal edges of the screen.
 - Added additional Pinyin characters.
 Thanks [@char-46](https://github.com/char-46)!
 - Added Macedonian characters.
 Thanks [@ad-mca-mk](https://github.com/ad-mca-mk)!
 - Added a setting to sort characters by usage frequency.